UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 Congratulations, you finally arrived at one of the most technical parts of the book.
 Keep that in mind in case you get lost.

 The Blender game engine was once famous for letting you create a full game without touching a single piece of code.
 Although this may sound attractive, it also leads to a very limited game-making experience.
-Logic bricks, as presented in Chapter 3, are very handy for quick prototyping.
+Logic bricks, as presented in :ref:`Logic Bricks chapter <logic-index>`, are very handy for quick prototyping.
 However, once you need to access advanced resources, external libraries and devices, or simply optimize your application, a programming language becomes your new best friend.

 Through the use of a scripting language called **Python**, the game engine (as Blender itself) is fully extensible.
 This programming language is easy to learn, although extremely powerful.
 Be aware, though, that you will not find a complete guide to learning Python here.
 There are plenty of resources online and offline